nextcloud/app_api/docs/DeployConfigurations.rst

 	1. Daemon host: ``/var/run/docker.sock``
 	2. HTTPS checkbox: *not supported using docker socket*
 	3. Network: ``host``
-	4. HaProxy password: *not supported using docker socket*
+	4. HaProxy password: **not supported using raw docker socket, should be empty**

 ---